Ghanaian civil society organisations call on private lenders to cancel external debt | Ghana News Agency

-Accra, Jan 18, GNA – A group of Ghanaian Civil Society Organisations (CSOs) has released a statement calling on international lenders to cancel enough of Ghana’s debt to make it sustainable.
+Accra, Jan 20, GNA – A group of Ghanaian civil society organisations (CSOs) has called on international lenders to cancel Ghana’s debt to make it sustainable.

-The CSOs in a statement copied to the Ghana News Agency called on Ghana to be supported by the G20, and the UK, to stay in default on all external creditors who refuse to accept the scale of debt cancellation needed.
+The CSOs, in a statement copied to the Ghana News Agency, called for support for Ghana by the G20, and UK, in particular, to stay in default on obligations to all external creditors, who refuse to accept the scale of debt cancellation needed.

+It said in December Ghana announced it was suspending debt payments to external private lenders and had applied for the G20 Common Framework for Debt Treatments.

-It said Ghana was the latest country, which had defaulted on debt and sought a debt restructuring since the Covid-19 pandemic began, and food and energy prices shot up in 2022.
+It said Ghana was the latest country which had defaulted on debt and sought a debt restructuring since the Covid pandemic began, and food and energy prices shot up in 2022.

 It is also supported by the African Forum and Network on Debt and Development (Afrodad), Debt Justice, Eurodad, Christian Aid, Oxfam, Public Services International and Third World Network.